umass-gis/workshops/index.md

 Hi!
 I'm Dr. Becky Seifried, the Geospatial Information Librarian at UMass Amherst.
 Before becoming a librarian, I was a research archaeologist who learned how to use GIS out in the field.
 A lot of my experience with GIS comes from working on projects where I collected geospatial data, georectified historical maps,  interpreted satellite imagery, and more.

 Several individuals have contributed to the development of this site, including John Slaff and Amanda Halperin.
-Shoutout to the Library GIS TAs for their help!
+Shout-out to the Library GIS TAs for their help!

 ## Have a question about GIS?
 Email me at [rseifried@umass.edu](mailto:rseifried@umass.edu) or schedule a [GIS consultation](https://gis.library.umass.edu/learning-gis/get-help/) to meet with me one-on-one.